lukegibson101/snake-game/README.md

 ## **Table of Contents**
 1. [**Planning Stage**](#planning-stage)
+  * Project Goals
+  * User Goals
+  * User Stories
+  * Design Goals
+  * Design Choices
+    * Font
+    * Color Scheme
+  * Wireframes
 1. [**Features**](#features)
+  * Difficulty
+  * Food
+  * Customisation
+  * High Score
 1. [**Future Features to be Added**](#future-features-to-be-added)
 1. [**Testing**](#testing)
+  * Responsiveness
+  * Lighthouse
+    * Desktop
+    * Mobile
+  * Validators
 1. [**Bugs**](#bugs)
+  * Fixed Bugs
+  * Known Bugs
 1. [**Technology Used**](#technology-used)
+  * Languages
+  * Libraries
 1. [**Deployment**](#deployment)
 1. [**Credits**](#credits)
+  * Content
+  * Media
+  * Thanks

 ## **Planning Stage**

 ### Project Goals
-The goal of this project was to create a simple game for users to play, whilst providing several customisable options as well as multiple control schemes for ease of use
+The goal of this project was to create a simple game for users to play, whilst providing several customisable options as well as multiple control schemes for ease of use.

 ### User Goals
-The target user is someone who wants to kill some time with a simple fun game
+The target user is someone who wants to kill some time with a simple fun game.
- * A casual gamer
+ * A casual gamer.
- * A user who likes to fill their time with something quick and easy
+ * A user who likes to fill their time with something quick and easy.
- * A user looking to play a game whilst commuting or on a break at work
+ * A user looking to play a game whilst commuting or on a break at work.

  ### User Stories
- * As a user I want the site to be easy to use and easily navigable
+ * As a user I want the site to be easy to use and easy to navigate.
- * As a user I want to be able to challenge myself to beat my previous best score
+ * As a user I want to be able to challenge myself to beat my previous best score.
- * As a user I want to be able to customise my game area to look and feel exactly as I want it
+ * As a user I want to be able to customise my game area to look and feel exactly as I want it.
- * As a user I want to be able to control the game easily
+ * As a user I want to be able to control the game easily.
- * As a user I want to be able to pick up and play a simple fun game
+ * As a user I want to be able to pick up and play a simple fun game.

  ### Design Goals
- * A simple minimilistic site that works on all devices
+ * A simple minimilistic site that works on all devices.
- * Customisation options
+ * Customisation options.
- * Easy to use controls
+ * Easy to use controls.
- * Be fun enough for users to return to the site and play again
+ * Be fun enough for users to return to the site and play again.

 ### Design Choices